-Brees set the NFL record for yards passing in a season, breaking a mark that Dan Marino had held for 27 years, and the New Orleans Saints clinched the NFC South title with a 45-16 victory over the Atlanta Falcons on Monday night.
+Brees set the NFL mark for yards passing in a season, breaking a record that Dan Marino had held for nearly three decades, and New Orleans clinched the NFC South title with a 45-16 victory over the Falcons on Monday night.

 Brees threw for 307 yards and four touchdowns, the last a 9-yard strike to Darren Sproles that set the record with 2:51 to go.

 "Honestly, I was really trying not to think about the record or anything," Brees said.
 "I knew we were close.
 A couple guys mentioned stuff to me on the sideline.
 I didn't want to hear it.
 It's like a pitcher with a no-hitter, I guess."

 It was Brees' final pass of the game and it gave him 5,087 yards passing — with one game still to play.
 Marino finished with 5,084 yards for the Miami Dolphins in 1984.

 Minutes after Brees broke the record, Marino offered congratulations on his Twitter account.